 The only other major building in the area was a large barn near where the western end of The Drive is today.
 There were sand, gravel and marl pits all around the area and the sites of some of these are still visible.

 There were also 4 large ponds, one at the present entrance to Doxey fields, two either side of the lane to Brook House Farm and one where the church is today.

-|Amended : 31-12-09||TOP|
+|Amended : 23-09-17||TOP|